NetApp/netapp-astra-toolkits/docs/README.md

                         command output format
   -q, --quiet           supress output
   -f, --fast            prioritize speed over validation (using this will not validate arguments, which may have unintended consequences)

+v3 group:
+  use CR-driven Kubernetes workflows rather than the Astra Control API

+  --v3                  create a v3 CR directly on the Kubernetes cluster (defaults to current context, but optionally specify a different context, kubeconfig_file, or kubeconfig_file:context mapping)
+  --dry-run {client,server}
+                        client: output YAML to standard out; server: submit request without persisting the resource
 ```

 For more information on the positional arguments, see the following pages: